marc-jones/aionplot/README.md

     cd ../vm_provisioning/ && \
     ansible-playbook -i hosts playbook.yml --limit dev && \
     cd ..

+# Update the dev image of the populator and run it on the development VM

 cd mongo_populator_image/ && \
     docker build -t aionplot-populator . && \